There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 You may wonder why it’s called spring rolls?
 That’s because, according to Chinese tradition, they often eat these rolls in the New Year dinner meal as a way to welcome spring.

-This tradition has spread to other countries in Asia.
+This traditional appetizer has also appeared in other Asian countries.
 And now, every country has its own versions with different wrappings and fillings.

 Come back to Chinese ones.
 Actually, in China, there are various ways to make these spring rolls depending on each region.
 But these Cantonese rolls are the most well-loved as they bring the fresh flavor exclusive only to the Guangzhou area.